maurock/Dynamic3DGaussians/README.md

 Alternatively, you can manually adapt the RefNeRF dataset by following the instructions below.
 ### Adapt dataset manually (Alternative)
 #### Camera poses, point clouds, and images
-The script .`data_making/refnerf_to_data.py` is included for converting the [RefNeRF](https://dorverbin.github.io/refnerf/) dataset, which contains data for shiny and reflective objects, to the format required by this repository.
+The script `data_making/refnerf_to_data.py` is included for converting the [RefNeRF](https://dorverbin.github.io/refnerf/) dataset, which contains data for shiny and reflective objects, to the format required by this repository.
 Please follow these steps:
-- Download the **Shiny Dataset** from the official [RefNeRF project page](https://dorverbin.github.io/refnerf/).
+- Download the **Shiny Blender Dataset** from the official [RefNeRF project page](https://dorverbin.github.io/refnerf/).
-- Place the downloaded folder (`refnerf`) in the `data/` folder.
+- Place the downloaded folder (`refnerf`) under the `data/` folder.
 - Run `python data_making/refnerf_to_data.py` to convert the data in the required format.
-This script also runs COLMAP with the known camera poses included in the RefNeRF.
-The converted data is stored in `data/`, e.g. `data/toaster`, ready to be used by the `train.py` script.
+This script also runs COLMAP with the known camera poses included in the Shiny Blender dataset.
+The converted data is stored in `data/shiny-blender-3DGS`, e.g. `data/shiny-blender-3DGS/toaster`, ready to be used by the `train.py` script.

 Please note: local depth information is not extracted.
 Please follow the next steps for it.

 #### Local depths
 - Make sure you have `blender` installed on your system, so that you can run it via your command line.